 Innsbruck has a lot of furniture shops.
 Most of them are stores of huge chains, there are hardly any small furniture shops in Innsbruck.
-You find them in two parts of the city (in alphabetical order):
+You find them in two parts of the city:

 Pharmacies / drugstores

-Pharmacies in Austria (see also here) only sell only medicine and products like band-aid or specialised, mostly expensive body lotions and creams.
+Pharmacies in Austria only sell medicine and products like band-aid or specialised, mostly expensive body lotions and creams.
 If you’re looking for other drugstore products, you can either go to supermarkets or specialised drugstore chains like BIPA or DM (but you won’t get any headache killer or other medicine there).

 If you’re looking for more exquisite products like expensive make-up or perfume, you could go to specialised chains like Marionnaud or Douglas.